midhunkalarikkal/FullDomain/Notes/DSA3.md

 ## `Graph` ##
 ==============
-A graph is a data structure consisting of a set of vertices and a set of edges that connect pairs of vertices.
+A graph is a data structure consisting of a set of vertices and edges that connect pairs of vertices.
 Graphs can be used to model a wide range of problems, such as social networks, transportation systems, and dependency structures.

 Trees are a specific type of GRAPH dasastructure